kiwiriver/handon_light_scattering/README.md

 # Basic scattering methods for radiative transfer simulations

-This package demonstrate basic single and multiple light scattering method.
+This package demonstrates basic single and multiple light scattering methods.
-The simulations require the knowledge of the single scattering properties from individual particles, and can provide the diffuse reflected and transmitted radiance from the multiple scattering among a collection of the particles.
+The multiple scattering simulations require the knowledge of the single scattering properties from individual particles, and can provide the diffuse reflected and transmitted radiance from the multiple scattering among a collection of the particles.
 Details description of this package is in the document (https://github.com/kiwiriver/handon_light_scattering/blob/main/Handon_LightScattering_Practice.pdf).

 ## Numerical Methods
-Here we demonstrate the basic concepts and numerical simulation methods for both single and multiple scattering methods including the 2D geometrical ray tracing method, and the Monte Carlo radiative transfer method.
-The Monte Carlo code is also extended to discuss the method of sucessive orders of scattering (SOS).
+The following methods are included:

 ### 2D Geometrical Ray Tracing
 A ray is incident on a sphere, after each reflection and transmission its intensity decreases